 I want to start this blog post with a disclaimer.
 This blog post will be a response to this UNESCO article.
 It might seem in this post that I am criticising UNESCO directly.
-This is not my intention.
-UNESCO is a good independent body doing important work.
-Additionally, I'm well aware that the post I will be talking about is not a whitepaper, so I understand that the scope is completely different, however, I do think there are several points of information missing in the post I am about to discuss.
-I hope to expand and contribute to this conversation, both by proposing more specific issues I think the post should have addressed, and highlight points where I take umbrage with the picture it paints and why.
+That is not my intention.
+UNESCO is an excellent independent body doing meaningful work.
+Additionally, I'm well aware that the post I will be talking about is not a whitepaper, so I understand that the scope is entirely different.
+However, I do think there are several points of information missing in the post I am about to discuss.
+I hope to expand and contribute to this conversation, both by proposing more specific issues I think the position should have addressed, and highlight points where I take umbrage with the picture it paints and why.
 I hope you will see this post as an attempt to add to the conversation, not detract from it.

 A call for an ethical framework

-First off I will start out with the generally positive notes.
+First off, I will start with the generally positive notes.
 First off, I am glad that UNESCO is making this call.
-One of the things that they mention is that AI is lacking in a unified effort to create an ethical framework and that more strict coordination is needed to make a good attempt.
+One of the things that they mention is that AI lacks in a unified effort to create an ethical framework and that more strict coordination is needed to make a reasonable attempt.
 It writes:

-Many actors—businesses, research centres, science academies, United Nations Member States, international organizations and civil society associations—are calling for an ethical framework for AI development.
+Many actors—businesses, research centres, science academies, United Nations Member States, international organisations and civil society associations—are calling for an ethical framework for AI development.
 While there is a growing understanding of the issues, related initiatives need more robust coordination.
-This issue is global, and reflection on it must take place at the global level to avoid a ‘pick-and-choose’ approach to ethics.
-Furthermore, an inclusive, global approach, with the participation of United Nations funds, agencies and programmes, is required if we are to find ways of harnessing AI for sustainable development.
+This issue is global, and reflection on it must take place at the worldwide level to avoid a 'pick-and-choose' approach to ethics.
+Furthermore, an inclusive, international policy, with the participation of United Nations funds, agencies and programmes, is required if we are to find ways of harnessing AI for sustainable development.

 UNESCO will be a full and active participant in this global conversation.
-Our organization has many years of experience in the ethics of science and technology.
+Our organisation has many years of experience in the ethics of science and technology.

 UNESCO priorities must also guide our international action in this area.
 It is essential to ensure that Africa fully participates in transformations related to AI, not only as a beneficiary but also upstream, contributing directly to its development.
 In terms of gender equality, we must fight against the biases in our societies to guarantee that they are not reproduced in AI applications.

-At this point, the impact of AI systems on people of colour has been well documented and I wholeheartedly believe the only way to solve this (and it goes without saying that we should if AI is to have any right to exist in our society) is to include more of the people that are being excluded.
-This will be in no means sufficient, but it will be necessary so I am happy to see this clause.
+At this point, the impact of AI systems on people of colour has been well documented.
+I wholeheartedly believe the only way to solve this (and we should if AI is to have any right to exist in our society) is to include more of the people that are being excluded.
+That will be in no means sufficient, but it will be necessary, so I am happy to see this clause.

 As a young data scientist, I am equal parts excited and sceptical of AI.
-I think it has enormous potential, but not in the way that it is commonly talked about.
-This is where I want to start to highlight some of the places where I think the call could have gone further.
+I think it has enormous potential, but not in the way that it is commonly discussed.
+That is where I want to start to highlight some of the places where I think the call could have gone further.
 Again, this is not meant as an attack on UNESCO but an attempt to contribute.

 Education is already being profoundly transformed by AI.
 Very soon, the tools of education—the way we learn, access knowledge and train teachers—will no longer be the same.

-But will it really?
+But will it?
 Because I don't think that it will, or at the very least it shouldn't.
-I am not an educational scholar, but as far as I can see, the fundamental form of formal education has changed remarkably little since the industrial revolution.
+I am not an educational scholar, but as far as I can see, the primary form of formal education has changed remarkably little since the industrial revolution.
 Subjects, modes of communication and ideas about education maybe have changed and will continue to change, but in a more abstract sense, it is still remarkably similar.
-We still get presented with information about a wealth of subjects and then we are usually asked to reproduce the information or apply it in very controlled settings.
+We still get presented with information about a wealth of subjects, and then we are usually asked to reproduce the information or apply it in very controlled settings.

 The same is true for AI. it has great potential to change the scope and mode of communication of education, but I do think it is dangerous to assume that once AI enters the picture, nothing of what came before still applies.
-AI is not the messiah, it is simply another tool.
-If anything COVID-19 has done more to change education than AI has.
-I know that tech companies are all too happy to promise golden mountains, but I hope that UNESCO can exercise a bit more caution in with claims like these in the future.
+AI is not the messiah; it is merely another tool.
+If anything, COVID-19 has done more to change education than AI has.
+I know tech companies are all too happy to promise golden mountains, but I hope that UNESCO can exercise a bit more caution in with claims like these in the future.

-Yes AI has potential to radically change the way education is applied, but equally, it will not change its essence, and those at the vanguard of tech have a well-documented history of having the arrogance to think they can revolutionise fields they know very little about.
+Yes, AI has the potential to change the way education is applied radically.
+Still, equally, it will not change its essence, and those at the vanguard of tech have a well-documented history of having the arrogance to think they can revolutionise fields they understand poorly.

-So too does UNESCO offer no specifics on how AI is set to fundamentally change education.
-Again, I know this is not a whitepaper, but it is this sort of unexamined "assumption of impact" that can lead people to try and reinvent the wheel, taking away vital resources that the current system so desperately needs.
+So too does UNESCO offer no specifics on how AI is set to change education fundamentally.
+Again, I know this is not a whitepaper.
+Still, it is this sort of unexamined "assumption of impact" that can lead people to try and reinvent the wheel, taking away vital resources that the current system so desperately needs.
 That is something that I would love to avoid, which is why I think we ought to be careful to use the kind of language UNESCO uses in their post.

 Lack of specifics

 Ethics is complicated.
 While I am not an ethics scholar, I do carry significant interest in it.
-From my perspective, one of the biggest sources of difficulty is the dissonance between the general and the specific.
-Do you do what is good because it is good regardless of outcomes, or do the ends justify the means?
+From my perspective, one of the most significant sources of difficulty is the dissonance between the general and the specific.
+Do you do what is good because it is right regardless of outcomes, or do the ends justify the means?
 You can find unintended consequences in almost any ethical framework.
-All of this is to say, that doing ethics, comes down to specifics.
-For example consider the trolly problem, an old thought experiment that has entered the mainstream consciousness now that self-driving technology is coming closer than ever to the consumer.
+All of this is to say, that doing ethics comes down to specifics.
+For example, consider the trolly problem, an old thought experiment that has entered the mainstream consciousness now that self-driving technology is coming closer than ever to the consumer.
 The trolly problem is basically entirely comprised of specifics.